 “I’m just telling you what I know.
 I think these things were here, in America, maybe thousands of years ago… Maybe they were people just like us, with technology, and a civilisation… I think some kind of catastrophe hit, and maybe life had to start over again.
 All that’s left is what was written in stone.
 And the bones.
 Yeah, maybe some bones…”

-“That thing is creepy,” said Jane S. “Come on, Lenny.
+“That thing is creepy,” said Janey S. “Come on, Lenny.
 Let’s get out of here.”